Afghan stuffed flatbreads filled with spiced potato, pan-fried until crisp and served with a tangy yoghurt-dill sauce.

 Instructions

-- Fold the dough over the filling and press to seal.
-Flatten slightly with your fingers.
+- Spoon about ½ cup of the potato filling onto one half of each circle, leaving a ¾” border.
+Fold the dough over to enclose the filling and press the edges to seal.
+Gently flatten each bolani with your fingers.

-- Serve hot with a quick and easy yoghurt sauce.
+- Serve the bolani hot alongside the chilled yoghurt sauce.